psb1558/ygt/README.md

 <p align="center"><img src="./images/tut_28.png" style="width: 30%;"/></p>

 To fix this, we need to regulate the bottoms of the diagonals.
 There is more than one way to do this; I suggest using an interpolate-hint to force the relevant points back to their original mid-serif positions.
-Select the two points we hinted in the bottom-left serifs, then one point at the bottom of each diagonal; then click the “Interpolate-hint” button or type **I**:
+Select the two points we hinted in the bottom-left serif, then one point at the bottom of each diagonal; then click the “Interpolate-hint” button or type **I**:

 <p align="center"><img src="./images/tut_29.png" style="width: 65%;"/></p>